Welcome! This guide should give you a rough idea of what to expect at a club-level race meeting, and some tips to help first time racers.

 Qualifiers are a way of sorting drivers ready for the Finals.
 Your qualifying position at the end will determine your starting position in the Finals.

 You race against the clock, not other drivers, in qualifiers.
 The idea is to complete as many laps as you can in the best time.
-If you end up being Top Qualifier (TQ) – not likely for a beginner – you will start the finals in pole position, which is a great advantage.
+If you end up being Top Qualifier (TQ), you will start the finals in pole position, which is a great advantage.

 The qualifiers typically last 5 minutes each, but this depends on the club.
 The cars’ numbers are called one by one so you are all going around the track spaced apart (although not for long – slower drivers will inevitably drop back and the experienced drivers will catch up and overtake).